gsl-broker/terraform-provider-ibm/website/docs/r/ipsec_vpn.html.markdown

 * `id` - (Computed, string) The id of the IPSec VPN device that is created
 * `name` - (Computed, string) The name of the IPSec VPN device that is created
-* `internal_peer_ip_address` - (Required, string) The local  end of a network tunnel.
+* `internal_peer_ip_address` - (Computed, string) The local  end of a network tunnel.
 This end of the network tunnel resides on the SoftLayer networks and allows access to remote end of the tunnel to subnets on SoftLayer networks.